aaronm94/NABG_godot/README.md

 ## Core Premise

 Players awaken in an endless maze of fluorescent-lit, low-ceiling offices - **“The Backrooms.”**
-Their goal is simple: navigate procedural rooms, survive hazards, avoid the chaser enemy, and reach the exit.
+The goal is simple: navigate procedural rooms, survive hazards, avoid the chaser enemy, and reach the exit.
 Every run changes the layout, encouraging repeat attempts and environmental awareness.

 ## Features